Windos/blog/content/blog/dhcp-reservations.md

 description = ""
 draft = false
 thumbnail = "/2018/05/thumb-3.png"
+images = ["/2018/05/thumb-3.png"]
 slug = "dhcp-reservations"
-summary = "Have multiple DHCP servers that aren’t in a cluster?
-Don’t worry!" tag = ["PowerShell", "Nugget"] title = "DHCP Reservations: No Cluster?
+summary = "Have multiple DHCP servers that aren't in a cluster?
+Don't worry!" tag = ["PowerShell", "Nugget"] title = "DHCP Reservations: No Cluster?
 No Problem!"
 +++

-Have multiple DHCP servers that aren’t in a cluster?
-Don’t worry, there are more people in this boat than you might think.
+Have multiple DHCP servers that aren't in a cluster?
+Don't worry, there are more people in this boat than you might think.

-From time to time you’ll need to convert a lease into a reservation, but how do you go about making sure your clients reliably pick up their DHCP reservations (regardless of which DHCP server responds first)?
+From time to time you'll need to convert a lease into a reservation, but how do you go about making sure your clients reliably pick up their DHCP reservations (regardless of which DHCP server responds first)?

 ## **Just copy the reservations!**